idiap/bob/doc/TutorialsPerformance.rst

 Inside that script we evaluate 2 different thresholds based on the EER and the minimum HTER on the development set and apply the output to the test set.
 As can be seen from the toy-example above, the system generalizes reasonably well.
-A single PDF file is generated containing ROC, DET and EPC curves of such a system.
+A single PDF file is generated containing an EPC as well as ROC and DET plots of such a system.

 Use the ``--help`` option on the above-cited scripts to find-out about more